AWS SDK for Java

 Warning

-Starting December 31, 2025, support for the AWS SDK for Java version 1.x will be discontinued.
-We recommend that you upgrade to the AWS SDK for Java version 2.x to keep receiving new features and security updates.
+On December 31, 2025, the AWS SDK for Java version 1.x will reach end-of-support.
+We recommend that you migrate to the AWS SDK for Java version 2.x to keep receiving new features and security updates.

 -